Observations as part of a Personal Independence Payment assessment

 We know that some people are advised by others to explain how they are affected by their health condition or disability as if every day is like their worst.
 If you say in your ‘How your disability affects you’ form that you can never complete a particular task, but you are then seen doing so by the HP, this may be viewed as inconsistent.
 If your health condition fluctuates you are always better explaining how it fluctuates in terms of things like good days versus bad days per week or per year.

-- 2.6.27.
-The HP’s informal observations will also help check the consistency of evidence on the claimant’s functional ability.
-For example, there is an inconsistency of evidence if a claimant bends down to retrieve a handbag from the floor but then later during formal assessment of the spine, declines to bend at all on the grounds of pain or if the claimant states that they have no mobility problems but they appear to struggle to walk to the consulting room.
-In deciding their advice, the HP will need to weigh this inconsistency, and decide, with full reasoning, which observation should apply.
+- 1.6.34 The HP’s informal observations will also help check the consistency of evidence on the claimant's functional ability.
+For example, there is an inconsistency of evidence if a claimant bends down to retrieve a handbag from the floor but then later during formal assessment of the spine, declines to bend at all on the grounds of pain, or if the claimant states that they have no mobility problems but they appear to struggle to walk to the consulting room.
+In deciding their advice, the HP will need to weigh this inconsistency and decide, with full reasoning, which descriptor is most likely to apply.